 All FAQs about Required Minimum Distributions (RMDs)

-A required minimum distribution (RMD) is the amount you must withdraw from your retirement account(s) to satisfy federal tax rules once you reach your Required Beginning Date.
-The required beginning date (RBD) is April 1 of the year following the year you turn 72 if born in 1950 or earlier; 73 if born between 1951 and 1958; 75 if born in 1960 or later.
+A required minimum distribution (RMD) is the minimum amount you must withdraw from your retirement account(s) to satisfy federal tax rules once you reach your required beginning date.
+For IRA's (other than Roth IRA's, your required beginning date is April 1 of the year following the calendar year in which you reach your RMD Applicable Age.
+For employer-sponsored retirement plans, your required beginning date is April 1 of the year following the calendar year in which you reach your RMD Applicable Age or retire from the plan sponsor, if later.
+The required beginning date (RBD) is April 1 of the year following the year you turned 70 1/2 if you were born before 7/1/49; 72 if you were born on or after 7/1/49 or in 1950; 73 if born between 1951 and 1958; 75 if born in 1960 or later.
 If you were born in 1959, federal guidance is needed to determine if your Required Beginning Date is age 73 or 75.

 The amount is based on your account balance at the end of the previous year and, generally, the life expectancy factor provided by the IRS in the Uniform Lifetime Table.
 Your RMD will change every year based on those two numbers.
 Please note: If you're participating in a 403(b) retirement plan, any contributions and earnings credited before 1987 are not subject to RMDs until the year you turn age 75 if such balances are separately accounted for by the plan and the plan permits.
 Keep in mind that any withdrawals you take before you are subject to the minimum distribution requirements, or withdrawals for more than the required amounts, will reduce your pre-1987 balance first.